tornado-bunk/Automatic-git-authenticator-for-Windows/README.md

 3. Follow the instructions.

-4. Type ```Set-ExecutionPolicy Allsigned``` to restore back the default secutity script policy of Windows.
+4. Type ```Set-ExecutionPolicy Allsigned``` to restore back the default security script policy of Windows.